mtumilowicz/angularjs-weather-forecast/README.md

 * **Dependency Injection** - creates and wires objects and functions
     * everything within AngularJS (directives, filters, controllers, services, ...) is created and wired using dependency injection
+    * `['$locationProvider', $locationProvider => $locationProvider.hashPrefix('')]`
+    * will not minify strings
+    * array first contains the names of the service dependencies that the controller needs
+    *  AngularJS uses this array syntax to define the dependencies so that the DI also works after minifying the code, which will most probably rename the argument name of the controller constructor function to something shorter like `a`
 * **Injector** - dependency injection container
 * **Module** - a container for the different parts of an app including controllers, services, filters, directives which configures the Injector